Tahir Allauddin Al-Qadri Al-Gillani: Spiritual deputies

 In 2007, Tahir Alauddin's Son Syed Muhammad Ziauddin al-Qadri al-Gilani inaugurated Darbar-e-Ghousia Qadiria Tahiria in Bradford, England.
-This Darbar is run under the guidance of Syed Khalid Ali Tahiri Qadri (Sajjada Nasheen Darbar-e-Ghousia Qadiria Tahiria Bradford) after receiving approval from all three sons of Al-Gillani.
-Syed Khalid Ali Tahiri Qadri is one of the closest students of Al-Gilani and has received his spiritual training and authorisation directly from him.
-He began serving al-Gilani at a young age, and was appointed as personal tutor to Syed Muhammad Ziauddin al-Qadri al-Gilani during his childhood.
+This Darbar is run by Syed Khalid Ali Tahiri after receiving approval from the sons of Al-Gillani.
+Syed Khalid Ali Tahiri Qadri was a student from a young age and was appointed as the tutor to Syed Muhammad Ziauddin al-Qadri al-Gilani during his childhood.

 In 2011, Syed Muhammad Ziauddin al-Qadri al-Gilani visited Bradford for a second occasion, where he presided over a conference that has been held annually by Syed Khalid Ali Tahiri to commemorate the death anniversary of his Shaykh Syed Tahir Alauddin al-Qadri al-Gilani During this visit, he also visited Darbar-e-Ghousia Qadiria Tahiria UK and the residence of Syed Khalid Ali Tahiri.

+Syed Muhammad Ziauddin al-Qadri al-Gilani also presides an annual Grand Milad e Mustafa conference oganized by an Islamic organization of Balochistan Bazam E A'ala Hazrat Al Aalami and he is also the chief patron of the Bazam E A'ala Hazrat Al Aalami since the foundation of Bazam E A'ala Hazrat al Aalami in 2016.

+His spiritual deputies are numerous, including his children and grandchildren, the family of the Ahl al-Bayt, as well as a number of renowned scholars.